watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 import mujoco_py
 ```

 2.4 Some **mac** users will run into gcc error.
-First check your gcc version: `gcc --version`. gcc-6 is the version that works. gcc-4 and gcc-7 seem to fail.
+First check your gcc version: `gcc --version`. gcc-6 is the version that works. gcc-4 and gcc-7 seem to fail (not sure why gcc 7 works on linux but fails on mac??).
 Now check if you have a gcc-6, if not you need to install via brew.
 Even if you have one, it might not be your default gcc.
 Now you want to make that your default gcc.
 Create a symbolic link so that your gcc points to gcc-6.
 Here is a tutorial on how symbolic link works: https://www.youtube.com/watch?v=-edTHKZdkjo start from 4:25.
 Basically the command is something similar to:
 ```
 cd /usr/local/bin
 ln -s gcc-6 gcc